iij/mruby-tls-openssl/README.md

      - :alpn => str
        - send str as a protocol for ALPN
      - :certs => str
-       - pathname of the file contains trustedroot CA certificate(s)
+       - pathname of the file contains trusted root CA certificate(s)
      - :identity => str
        - a server's identity expected
      - :port => Integer